 Reviewing the above list of initial start-up work it can be seen that the majority of additional work was performed on the fuel and air distribution systems.
 It was found that to control slagging and emissions, it is essential that the combustion process be completely controlled with no fuel rich or lean zones and/or high temperature and low temperature zones.
-There was a start-up and shake-down period of approximately 2 months after which the reburn system ran continuously following the main boiler load requirements.
+The initial start-up and shake-down period required approximately 2 months after which the reburn system ran almost continuously for 12 months.